HACKER SAFE certified sites prevent over 99.9% of hacker crime.

 You must be logged in to rate articlesYou must be logged in to rate articlesYou must be logged in to rate articlesYou must be logged in to rate articlesYou must be logged in to rate articles

-Tags: Allergies, anaphylactic reactions, Health Problems, Health, Medical, Vaccinations
+Tags: Allergies, Skin Allergies, Health Problems, Health, Medical, Vaccinations

 The good news is that hives aren't very common in animals.
 Those that are affected, however, tend to have them constantly, and it can become a challenge to identify the cause.
 Complicating the problem is that an animal may suddenly develop an allergy to something that it has been around its entire life without prior problems.